 You will also need to add a description to each key, which will be shown to the user at the time the app request each specific permission.
 For example, to ask for Location usage you can add the key “NSLocationWhenInUseUsageDescription” with the description “Location is required to find out where you are”

-When to request permissions at runtime #
+How to request Situm permissions #

 Enable the sensors #